Only ask your users for information that is truly indispensable at that point in your relationship.

 1 • Redesigning for the sake of redesigning

 It's not a rarity that a company or a team decides they want to redesign a website or a section of it.
 This is by no means a bad thing.
 It becomes bad when you ignore everything about the current design and why it needs to change in the first place.

 Redesigns are perfect projects to conduct UX research on since you already have a fully functional site or product.
-User testing, surveys and in-page polls are amongst the many things you can do to learn what the pain points of users are when using the existing design.
+User testing tools, surveys and on-page surveys are amongst the many things you can do to learn what the pain points of users are when using the existing design.

 - What do users expect to see in this section of your website?